Adalimumab is used to treat various inflammatory diseases such as:

 Inform your doctor if you have the following conditions:

-- damaged to nerve fibres in your brain or spinal cord
+- demyelinating disorders (condition that leads to damage in the protective covering of nerve fibres in the brain or spinal cord)

 Let your doctor know if you are pregnant or breastfeeding.

-If you are going for an operation, including minor surgery and dental work, inform your doctor or dentist that you are using Adalimumab.
+If you are going to have an operation, including minor surgery and dental work, inform your doctor or dentist that you are using Adalimumab.

 Keep your appointments with your doctor.
 Your doctor needs to monitor your condition and check your response to the medication regularly.